UK law – sexual offences relating to the internet

 According to UK Law (England, Wales, Scotland and Northern Ireland), there are four main offences relating to the access of sexual images of children, that you can be penalised for.

-Having, in your possession, a sexual image of anyone under the age of 18, whether it be a hard copy or an electronic copy.
+Having, in your possession, a sexual image of anyone under the age of 18, whether this is a physical or electronic copy.

-The sending of a sexual image of a child, to another person.
+Sending a sexual image of a child to another person.
 It includes distribution through chat rooms, email, phone applications, text messaging, USB sticks and file sharing websites (peer-to-peer).

 Making an electronic copy of a sexual image of a child.
 This includes copies of images that are purposefully saved by a user on to a device and the automatic copy saved to a device when an image is clicked on.
-In addition, it includes images automatically downloaded from file sharing websites.
+It also includes images automatically downloaded from file sharing websites.

 Taking your own sexual images of a child.

 Section 15a of the Sexual Offences Act (2003) makes it illegal for an adult to intentionally communicate with a child under 16 for a sexual purpose.
 This offence is sometimes referred to as ‘online grooming’.
 The offence is still committed whether or not the child communicates with the adult.

 If the adult doesn’t reasonably believe the person is 16 or over (for example the person states they are under 16) then this is a criminal offence.